 David Lloyd Dusenbury (MPhil, MPhil, PhD)

-I am writing a book this fall, The Innocence of Pontius Pilate, for Hurst in London.
-A further book manuscript, The World City, is in the final stages of review at Oxford University Press.
-After nearly a decade in Europe, I am living in Washington, D.C.
+I am an affiliate professor in the Department of Philosophy at Loyola University Maryland, and the author of The Space of Time (2014) and Platonic Legislations (2017).
+I have written scholarly articles that reach from Isidore of Seville to Georges Bataille, and am writing a book this year, The Innocence of Pontius Pilate, for Hurst in London.
+(See the TLS essay on which it is based.)
+A further book manuscript, The World City, is in the final stages of review at a university press.
+After a decade in Europe, I am living in Washington, D.C.

-I write regularly for the TLS in London, and my literary and philosophical criticism have appeared in the Los Angeles Review of Books, The Classical Review, Radical Philosophy, and so on.
+I write regularly for the TLS in London.
+My essays and criticism have appeared in the Los Angeles Review of Books, Radical Philosophy, American Affairs, The Philosophical Salon, First Things, and so on.
 I am finally at work, very fitfully, on my first novel.